 A number of people also commented on the changes in the level of inventory for their firms over time, and what these changes might mean for their firm:

-“Inventories listed as a current asset in the Statement of Financial Position remained quite steady throughout 2013 to 2015; however, the figure more than doubled in 2016 … inventory is an asset which is expected to provide future economic benefits to a firm, but when does ‘holding’ inventory begin to cost the firm more than it’s worth?
+“Inventories listed as a current asset in the Statement of Financial Position remained quite steady throughout [the past few years]; however, the figure more than doubled in [the last year] … inventory is an asset which is expected to provide future economic benefits to a firm, but when does ‘holding’ inventory begin to cost the firm more than it’s worth?
 If a firm does not have enough inventory it could lose money by way of not meeting customer demand, but what happens when a firm [has] too much inventory?
 What costs would be involved in the storage and maintenance of the products or when market conditions change and the inventory isn’t as highly valued?
 I decided to conduct a quick efficiency ratio to determine the number of days it takes for inventory to be sold.
-For 2016, where we saw the largest jump in inventory as of the balance sheet, it takes [my firm] approximately 39 days for inventory to be sold (inventory/(cost of sales/365)).
+For [the last year], where we saw the largest jump in inventory as of the balance sheet, it takes [my firm] approximately 39 days for inventory to be sold (inventory/(cost of sales/365)).
 [This did not seem to be too bad].“

 It was interesting to read people’s descriptions of the accounting policies of their firm for inventory.
 Most people were able to identify quite a bit of information about how their firm was accounting for its inventory: